-Build confidence in electrical circuit-making as we show you the common pitfalls of what can prevent the children getting their circuits to work properly.
+Build confidence in electrical circuit-making as we show you the common pitfalls which can prevent the children getting their circuits to work properly.
 We’ll show you how bulbs that look the same actually need different amounts of volts to make them bright, the commonest reason why buzzers don’t buzz and how to make your motors spin the right way!

 The light section links in with KS1 understanding of Materials, and again we show some fool-proof investigations guaranteed to generate some great data.
 In sound, we demonstrate the two key concepts that children struggle with – volume and pitch – in hands-on ways.

 Finally, in Earth and Space we’ll see how tricky ideas like the seasons can be shown with the use of simple models.
 We’ll also look at a host of excellent, free online resources that can really boost understanding in this area.

 All the activities come on a CD disc that you can upload to your school server, or print out from the CD.

 If you’re interested in this CPD, then get in touch with us by email via the Contact page, and we can have a chat about which is the best approach for your school.